johnwatson484/azure-service-bus-test-client/README.md

 ## Set the connection string
 This can be found in the Azure portal under Shared Access Policies for either the root account or a specific queue key.

 This must be in the below format and note that the validation provided by the client is case sensitive.
 For example "endpoint=..." would be invalid.
+EntityPath is optional as it only applies to queue policies.

 `Endpoint=sb://YOUR_HOSTNAME/;SharedAccessKeyName=KEYNAME;SharedAccessKey=KEY;EntityPath=QUEUE`